grafana/tempo/.drone/readme.md

 Drone is used for our building our official dockerhub images.
 It is broken into 3 pipelines.
 Note that none of the pipelines include testing so it's important that the codebase is otherwise tested when it begins this process.
-Currently we use GHA for testing on PR and only build the master branch.
+Currently we use GHA for testing on PR and only build the main branch.

 # Pipelines